Burlesque & Dance Classes - Sydney

-Since the opening of our boutique, Love Rouge has been offering all things sensual, with Burlesque classes designed to release your inner "Von Teese".
-We offer a variety of classes from tailor-made tease, through to 4 week Beginners and Intermediate Courses, held in a stylish city based venue in Surry Hills.
+Since the opening of our boutique, Love Rouge has been offering all things sensual, including Burlesque classes designed to release your inner "Von Teese".

 Back to Burlesque